The Dangers of Demonization

 In many traditions, demons are seen as subordinates of the Devil whose role is to tempt humans to sin, abandon their faith, or commit immoral acts.
 In the New Testament, the devil is portrayed as a unique entity determined, through any means, to rule the world.
 In Renaissance magic, demons are believed to be spiritual entities that can be controlled and conjured.
 In Japanese demonology, evil spirits can possess humans.
 In other cultures, demons have the power to corrupt and destroy.
 Clearly, there is a long history of demonization with many different beliefs, assumptions, and fears.

 My first real introduction to demonization was introduced in Army basic training in which the Vietnamese people were dehumanized by referring to them as “G–Ks.”
-While I had heard sermons in church about the ever lurking danger of the devil, and I had heard random racist comments in my small, white town, the language used in the military was jarring.
+While I had heard sermons in church about the ever-lingering danger of the devil, and I had heard random racist comments in my small, white town, the language used in the military was jarring.
 I have been confronting those childhood tapes running through my head ever since.

 Now, of course, demonization has been unleashed by world events, social media, political campaigns, and unhinged “leaders.”
 It’s easy to see the demonization of gender apartheid in Afghanistan and Iran.
 It’s impossible to miss the Russian (Putin) propaganda that Ukraine is run by Nazis.
 Chants of “From the River to the Sea” are not subtle in their implications for Jews in Israel.
 The evil initiated on October 7 by Hamas (Sinwar) is now being compounded by the disproportionate Israeli (Netanyahu) response in Gaza.
 In all of these horrors, hate has trumped compassion, and our humanity has been diminished.

 In that global context, we are now spiraling into a dark place where the “other” is someone to be despised instead of understood.
-The assumptions, accusations, and assaults of two highly polarized parties toward each other has descended into violence.
+The assumptions, accusations, and assaults of two highly polarized parties toward each other have descended into violence.
 It’s an open question where this all ends.

 So where do we begin?
 I think we begin by acknowledging the fact that no group is monolithic.
 While we tend to make assumptions about people in Red States and Blue States, for example, we know there is a wide range of perspectives and beliefs within each state.
 Yes, we can reasonably predict how 43 states will cast their electoral ballots, but we don’t know how many actually hold extreme views.
 We don’t know how much common ground we may have among the middle 60-80% of the population.